 - 1. The investment return rate used in making the valuations was 7% per year, compounded annually.
 This rate of return is not the assumed real rate of return.
 The real rate of return is the rate of investment return in excess of the inflation rate.
 Considering other financial assumptions, this 7% investment return rate translates to an assumed real rate of return of 3%.
 Adopted 1987. - 2.
-The mortality table used in evaluating allowances to be paid was the RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2020 using projection scale BB.
-Adopted 2015. - 3.
+The mortality table used in evaluating allowances to be paid was the RP-2014 tables, as extended, and includes a margin for future mortality improvement projected using a fully generational improvement scale.
+These rates were first used for the September 30, 2018 valuation. - 3.
 Sample probabilities of retirement with an age and service allowance are shown in Schedule 1.
 Adopted 1987. - 4.
 Sample probabilities of withdrawal from service and disability, together with individual pay increase assumptions, are shown in Schedule 2.
 Adopted 1993, 1979, and 1987, respectively. - 5.
 Total active member payroll is assumed to increase 4% per year.
 This represents the portion of the individual pay increase assumptions attributable to inflation. - 6.
 An individual entry age actuarial cost method of valuation was used in determining age and service allowance actuarial liabilities and normal cost.
 Adopted 1987.
 Unfunded actuarial accrued liabilities, including actuarial gains and losses, are financed over a period of 10 years. - 7.
-Effective for the September 30, 1993 valuation, valuation assets were equal to valuation assets (prior method) as of September 30, 1992, with subsequent differences between total investment income and projected investment income (actuarial assumption) being spread over a five (5) year period. - 8.
+Effective for the September 30, 1993 valuation, valuation assets were equal to valuation assets (prior method) as of September 30, 1992, with subsequent differences between total investment income (actuarial assumption) being spread over a five (5) year period. - 8.
 Member data and asset information was furnished by the System's administrative staff.
 Although examined for general reasonableness, the data was not audited by the actuary. - 9.
 The actuarial valuation computations were made by or under the supervision of a Member of the American Academy of Actuaries (MAAA).
 The assumptions used in the actuarial valuations were adopted by the board of trustees after consulting with the actuary. - 10.
 Beginning fiscal year 2011, the System board approved using the prior year actuarial report for the System current year comprehensive annual financial report.